Why Tattoos Shouldn't be Cheap

 Instead, do your research and look at the artist and shop.
 If the work is exceptional and consistent, ask yourself if it's worth saving for.
 Quality is the first thing people will notice.
-Tattoo enthusiast or not, if your tattoo isn't done well someone will let you know.
-Immediately, you won't help but to regret not dishing out a few more dollars for the piece you really wanted.
+Tattoo enthusiast or not, if your tattoo isn't done well, someone will let you know.
+Immediately, you'll feel regret for not dishing out a few more dollars for the piece that you really wanted.

 Tattoo artists put in years mastering their craft.
-Along with money, relationships and anything else most of us find important, they've dedicated their lives to their art.
-Good work can't be compromised but instead only be produced from practice and repetition.
-Knowing this, you can determine the level of experience based upon how an artist conducts themselves along with the work in their portfolio.
+Along with money, relationships, and anything else most of us find important, they've dedicated their lives to their art.
+Good work can't be compromised, but instead can only be produced from practice and repetition.
+Knowing this, you can determine the level of experience based on how an artist conducts themselves along with the work in their portfolio.

 At the end of the day, your tattoo is your decision.
-Don't let the idea of a cheap tattoo help you make the wrong one.
+Don't let the idea of a cheap tattoo encourage you to make the wrong one.
 Avoid the scratchers who are willing to tattoo you for cheap.
-If they don't value their work then why should you?
+If they don't value their work, then why should you?